 Policy and Trade

-The Policy and Trade branch provides sector-level, strategic thinking, policy advice and analysis, and oversees government-to-government relationships to maximise export opportunities.
+The Policy and Trade branch provides sector-level, strategic thinking, policy advice and analysis, and oversees government-to-government relationships to seize export opportunities.

 The branch incorporates market access functions and leads MPI's involvement in New Zealand's trade system.
 It focuses on sustainable economic growth, resource management, and key issues of interest to New Zealand's primary sectors.

-Regulation and Assurance supports primary producers and consumers by implementing the full range of MPI's legislative and regulatory frameworks.
+Regulation and Assurance supports primary producers, exporters, importers, and consumers by implementing the full range of MPI's legislative and regulatory frameworks.
 This branch maintains the core of MPI's regulatory functions.
-It ensures our regulatory settings and systems – for biosecurity, food safety, and primary production (including animal welfare and fisheries management) – have integrity and credibility.
-This work in turn gives our primary industries, consumers (local and international), and overseas regulators confidence and trust in New Zealand products.
+It ensures our regulatory settings and systems – for biosecurity, food safety, primary production, animal welfare, and fisheries management – have integrity and credibility.
+This work, in turn, gives our primary industries, consumers (local and international), and overseas regulators confidence and trust in New Zealand and its products.

 The branch also ensures that all parts of our regulatory systems are working through its audit, assurance, and monitoring functions.
 It works closely with the Operations branch in this role.